mapsteps/customizer-reset/readme.txt

 1. Reset Customizer Button

 == Changelog ==
+= 1.1.5 April 19, 2022 =

-= 1.1.4 March 02, 2022 =
+*Tweak: Only display reset link in appearance menu if user can manage options = 1.1.4 March 02, 2022 =
 * Tested up to WordPress 5.9
 * Updated description